Bitcoin Verdict

 Your Keys, Your Node, Your Rules

-Bottom line: Running a Bitcoin node is the ultimate expression of financial sovereignty.
-It costs less than a nice dinner, uses less power than a lamp, and gives you something no bank can offer - the ability to verify every transaction yourself.
+Bottom line: Running a node is about as close as you can get to true financial self-reliance.
+It costs less than a nice dinner, sips less power than a lamp, and hands you something no bank ever will: the ability to check every transaction with your own eyes.

-You do not need one to use Bitcoin.
-But if you care about privacy, self-reliance, and supporting the network - a node is worth the small effort to set up.
+And remember, you do not need one to use Bitcoin.
+But if privacy, self-reliance, and a healthier network matter to you, a node is well worth the small effort.
+Whenever you feel ready, it will be here.

 Ready to Secure Your Bitcoin?